-Questions that revolve around answering these questions are great to ask – except they can also make your booth visitors recoil.
-Work with your sales team to write questions that help to reveal budget and need (some size or use amount parameter, their vertical market, the key problem they are trying to solve) without having to directly ask the budget question.
+Questions that revolve around getting BANT answers are great to ask – except they can also make your booth visitors recoil.
+Work with your sales team to write questions that help uncover BANT answers without offending your prospects.

 How to format answer choices for your trade show app

-When you can, make your qualifying questions multiple choice that booth staffers can simply check a box to define the answer.
-Even better, those same question and answer choices are already being used by your sales and marketing team in your database, so you have apples-to-apples comparison to other prospects and can quickly import the show’s lead capture data and use it right away.
+When you can, make your qualifying questions multiple choice so that booth staffers can check a box to define the answer.
+If you are already using those same questions in your CRM, you will get an apples-to-apples comparison to other prospects.

-For example, you can rate each lead’s quality and simultaneously define follow up activity with one question that asks the next follow up step:
+For example, you can rate each lead’s quality and simultaneously define follow up activity with one question that asks about which is the most appropriate next step: